 3. Eat enough protein and fat

 Include protein and healthy fats in all of your main meals – these macronutrients take more time to digest so they keep you fuller for longer, which is crucial for curbing cravings and keeping you satiated.
-The flavourful seafood stew from our Healthy Diet Plan makes a great dinner, rich in protein from salmon and kidney beans and healthy fats from olive oil.
+The flavourful coriander salmon from our Healthy Diet Plan makes a great dinner, rich in protein from salmon and healthy fats from the eggs and legumes.
 Some research has suggested that a satisfying breakfast may help you to make better food choices later on in the day, so you may find yourself less likely to reach for the biscuit tin.
 You’ll find three delicious, hearty breakfast recipes in our latest plan, including this hearty winter breakfast hash.